If a member of law enforcement is interested in talking to you, the number one rule is generally don't talk to them alone.

 Whether a said member of law enforcement is a police officer, a detective, a protective services officer or any agent of the government, one of their jobs is always to try and make a case against people who may have, even inadvertently, broken a law or regulation.

 If you are being asked questions by a member of law enforcement always ask them the following questions:

 Am I free to go if I wish to?

 Finally, if for ANY REASON you feel at all uncomfortable talking to said law enforcement officer it is a good idea to retain an attorney.
-It is far harder to take something back you said inadvertently, with an attorney present you they can make sure you never say something that will get you into trouble in the first place.
+It is far harder to take something back that you said inadvertently.
+With an attorney present, they can make sure you never say something that will get you into trouble in the first place.

 This is why I say even if you don't call and retain me, do call and retain someone who has the skills to protect you in your interactions with Law Enforcement.
 They are professionals and very good at what they do, and you should have someone who is just as skilled as they are looking out for you.

 To learn more, contact Goldstein Law, PLLC based in Seattle, WA today.